keejelo/EasyDialogBox/js/test/README.txt

    All dialogboxs will be kept alive by default, they are only destroyed when the user executes the "destroy" function: myObj.destroy();

-   The user is now responsible to delete and destroy the dialogbox objects to prevent DOM-fill and memory leaks.
+   The user is now responsible for deleting and destroying the dialogbox objects to prevent DOM-fill and memory leaks.

    By specifying an ID when creating a box, the existing box are reused when hiding and showing, instead of a new box being created each time the box is hidden and shown and filling up the DOM, and leak memory